The Best Food in Finland: Cuisine Crafted by One Man

 Stall of vegetables at the market in Helsinki.

 Butter and fat were replaced by vegetable oil, and more fruits and vegetables were implemented into Finnish food.
 Mr. Puska initiated a huge campaign where women were trained to customise traditional recipes and create healthier versions.
-Many Finns rejected the campaign, but final results were tremendous and with the time, Finnish cuisine started to be recognised in Europe.

 Who was the first?